Updated: Jan 5

 Strengths and Weaknesses of Upholders

 For strengths, Upholders are highly productive and can easily form habits.
 They rarely have trouble getting themselves to do things.
 For weaknesses, they might seem rigid and cold because they don't like changing plans, and they usually prioritize meeting their needs over other people's needs.
+They might also experience upholder-tightening, which is when they start a new habit and can't relax.
+For example, they start a habit of walking 10,000 steps, and even when they have a really busy day, they'll stay up late a night to finish that goal.

 Working with Yourself as an Upholder